MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/s/setting-value.md

 # setting, value

 Avoid generic nouns, such as *setting* or *value,* in content for a general audience.
-Use a specific noun, such as *width, color,* or *font*, instead.
+Use a specific noun, such as *width, color,* or *font,* instead.

 **Examples**
 Select a color for an appointment or a meeting.